Can You Wear a Jumpsuit to a Wedding After 40? Absolutely—Here’s How to Make It Look Chic and Modern

 4. Accessories Pull Everything Together

-Accessories really do make or break a jumpsuit look.
+Accessories can make or break a jumpsuit’s look.
 Heels are great for balancing out wide-leg styles—slingbacks, block heels, or even strappy styles work well, depending on the vibe.
-If you’re more of a flats girl, try something pointed-toe or embellished to keep it elevated.
+If you’re more of a flats girl, try something with aointed toe embellishments to keep it elevated.

 Jewelry?
 Pick one focal point.
 You don’t need earrings, a necklace, and a cuff—just one standout piece to add polish.
 And your bag should be small and structured—think clutch, not crossbody.
 If you’re heading into a church or evening breeze, bring a wrap or short jacket that feels dressy, not an afterthought.